-The Housing Executive has developed a new assessment of intermediate housing need, as contained in the Strategic Housing Market Analysis (SHMA) reports, which better aligns with the Department for Communities' new definition of affordable housing.
+The Housing Executive has developed a new assessment of intermediate housing need, as contained in the Strategic Housing Market Analysis (SHMA) reports, which better aligns with DfC's new definition of affordable housing.
 This method estimates demand for both shared ownership and intermediate rent (the current method is based on shared ownership only).
-Similar to the current method, it uses household projection figures and income data; however, also includes contextual, cross tenure housing market information.
+Similar to the current method, it uses household projection figures and income data, however also includes contextual, cross tenure housing market information.
 As the SHMAs are being prepared in two phases, there will be a transitional period this year.

-The new SHMA method is being reported in the HIP updates for Antrim and Newtownabbey, Ards and North Down, Belfast, Derry City and Strabane and Lisburn and Castlereagh; with the current assessment of shared ownership being used for the remaining council areas until the second phase is complete.
+The new SHMA method is being reported in the HIP updates for Antrim & Newtownabbey, Ards & North Down, Belfast, Derry City & Strabane and Lisburn & Castlereagh, with the current assessment of shared ownership being used for the remaining council areas until the second phase is complete.